cdoelling/century-list/README.md

 76. Make my own urn for my death
 77. Go skydiving
 78. Ride in a hot air ballon
-79. Visit the Great Wall of China
+79. Walk on the Great Wall of China
 80. Sell a piece of art I made
 81. Build something that helps others
-82. Read all major religious texts
+82. Drink Scotch in Scotland
 83. Make graffiti art in a public space
 84. Win a fencing competition
 85. Perform stand up comedy
-86.
+86. Become a Chief Marketing Officer
 87. See a shooting star
 88. Distill my own spirits
 89. Build something that outlasts me